 Serbian chef knives feature a different ergonomic approach.
 The substantial weight requires more arm strength but delivers powerful cutting force.
 The thick blade spine provides stability when chopping through tough materials.
 The rectangular shape offers multiple grip positions for different cutting techniques.

-Handle design varies significantly between styles.
-Santoku knives often feature lighter Japanese-style handles or hybrid designs.
-Serbian knives typically have robust, full-tang construction with larger handles to accommodate the blade's weight and provide secure grip during heavy use.
+Handle design varies significantly between styles, and the Japanese Knife Handle vs Western difference is easy to feel in hand.
+Santoku knives often use lighter Japanese-style handles or hybrid designs that promote balance and nimble control.
+Serbian knives typically feature robust, full-tang construction with larger, Western-style handles to support the blade’s weight and maintain a secure grip during heavy use.

 Santoku knives excel in everyday cooking tasks that require finesse.
 They slice tomatoes without crushing, dice onions uniformly, and mince herbs effectively.
 The flat edge enables efficient push-cutting through vegetables, while the sharp point handles detailed work like deveining shrimp or scoring meat.
 However, Santoku limitations become apparent with heavy-duty tasks.
 They struggle with hard squash, large bones, or crushing garlic cloves.